dsccommunity/ExchangeDsc/README.md

 The parameter Name can be a breaking setting.
 When you change the name the identity changes as well.
 The switch InstallIsapiFilter by the Cmdlet is doing nothing.
 Therefore Add-WebConfigurationProperty is used to add a missing IsapiFilter.

+### xExchAddressList

+* **xExchAddressList** is used to add an address list

+* **Name** The name of the address list.
+* **Credential** Credentials used to establish a remote PowerShell session to Exchange.
+* **ConditionalCompany** The ConditionalCompany parameter specifies a precanned filter that's based on the value of the recipient's Company property.
+* **ConditionalCustomAttribute1** The ConditionalCustomAttribute1 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute1 property.
+* **ConditionalCustomAttribute2** The ConditionalCustomAttribute2 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute2 property.
+* **ConditionalCustomAttribute3** The ConditionalCustomAttribute3 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute3 property.
+* **ConditionalCustomAttribute4** The ConditionalCustomAttribute4 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute4 property.
+* **ConditionalCustomAttribute5** The ConditionalCustomAttribute5 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute5 property.
+* **ConditionalCustomAttribute6** The ConditionalCustomAttribute6 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute6 property.
+* **ConditionalCustomAttribute7** The ConditionalCustomAttribute7 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute7 property.
+* **ConditionalCustomAttribute8** The ConditionalCustomAttribute8 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute8 property.
+* **ConditionalCustomAttribute9** The ConditionalCustomAttribute9 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute9 property.
+* **ConditionalCustomAttribute10** The ConditionalCustomAttribute10 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute10 property.
+* **ConditionalCustomAttribute11** The ConditionalCustomAttribute11 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute11 property.
+* **ConditionalCustomAttribute12** The ConditionalCustomAttribute12 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute12 property.
+* **ConditionalCustomAttribute13** The ConditionalCustomAttribute13 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute13 property.
+* **ConditionalCustomAttribute14** The ConditionalCustomAttribute14 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute14 property.
+* **ConditionalCustomAttribute15** The ConditionalCustomAttribute15 parameter
+specifies a precanned filter that's based on the value of the recipient's ConditionalCustomAttribute15 property.
+* **ConditionalDepartment** The ConditionalDepartment parameter specifies a precanned filter that's based on the value of the recipient's Department property.
+* **ConditionalStateOrProvince** The ConditionalStateOrProvince parameter specifies a precanned filter that's based on the value of the recipient's StateOrProvince  property.
+* **Container** The Container parameter specifies where to create the address list.
+* **DisplayName** Specifies the displayname.
+* **IncludedRecipients** Specifies a precanned filter that's based on the recipient type.
+* **RecipientContainer** The RecipientContainer parameter specifies a filter that's based on the recipient's location in Active Directory.
+* **RecipientFilter** The RecipientFilter parameter specifies a custom OPath filter that's based on the value of any available recipient property.

 ### xExchAntiMalwareScanning